jasonber/linux-notebook/README.md

-# this file cantain my problem and answer
+# this file cantain my problem and answer of linux